-12. Please briefly outline the real estate due diligence that is typically carried out before an acquisition (including title investigation and searches of public authorities).
+12. What real estate due diligence is typically carried out before an acquisition?

 Real estate due diligence is common, although in Germany, it is not regulated by law.
 Traditionally, due diligence is carried out on behalf of the buyer, but current trends involve due diligence being carried out on the seller's request, which is sometimes also made available to the buyer.